Meet the dogs who are available through our Foster First program.

 - Live in a single family residence, townhome or other living situation with private entrances and no common areas for dogs.
 If you live in an apartment, you must be willing to paper train your dog and not bring him outdoors during the foster period and until the dog is medically cleared.

 - Be willing to protect your dog from interaction with other dogs through fences and on walks, and not visit dog parks, groomers or daycare during the foster period and until the dog is medically cleared.

 - Be available to bring your dog in for routine medical checks at PAWS Chicago’s Medical Center (3516 W. 26th Street, Chicago).

 How Do I Meet a Foster First Dog?

 You can view the Foster First dogs available for adoption below.
 If you see someone you’d like to meet, simply contact us at firstname.lastname@example.org to arrange an introduction at our Medical Center (3516 W. 26th Street, Chicago).

 How Do I Adopt the Dog?

 Once the foster period is over and your foster dog has been medically cleared, he or she will return to the Medical Center to be spayed/neutered.
-Then your dog will be transported to our Lincoln Park Adoption Center or Glenn L. Felner North Shore Adoption Center where you will sign adoption paperwork, pay your adoption fee, and bring your dog home!
+Then your dog will be transported to our Lincoln Park Adoption Center or Glenn L. Felner North Shore Adoption Center where you will sign adoption paperwork, pay your adoption fee and training deposit, and bring your dog home!